Demographics of Filipino Americans: California

 The 2010 Census, confirmed that Filipino Americans had grown to become the largest Asian American population in the state totaling 1,474,707 persons; 43% of all Filipino Americans live in California.
 Of these persons, 1,195,580 were not multiracial Filipino Americans.
 As of 2011, California is home to 45% of all Filipino immigrants to the United States.
 In 2013, 22,797 Filipino immigrants seeking lawful permanent residence within the United States sought residence in the state of California, a change from 22,484 in 2012, 20,261 in 2011, and 24,082 in 2010.
 20% of California's registered nurses were Filipino in 2013; according to the California Healthcare Foundation, Los Angeles County has the largest concentration of Filipino American nurses, who are 27% of nurses in the county.
 By 2021, the percentage of nurses in California who are Filipino American dropped down to 18%.

+According to the 2020 United States census Filipinos are the largest Asian American populations in the majority of California counties.

 By the 2020 Census, the share of Filipino Americans who lived in California decreased to 39.3% of all Filipino Americans living in the United States.
 Filipino Americans, including multiracial Filipino Americans, were the second largest population of Asian Americans in California, with 1,741,613 Filipino Americans living in the state.
 Filipino Californians were spread out across the entire state, representing the largest share of Asian Americans in 30 out of California's 58 counties, with a notable majority in most of Southern California (with the exception of greater Los Angeles), Greater Sacramento, and Gold Country.